Intimacy (2001 film)

 Intimacy is a 2001 erotic drama film directed by Patrice Chéreau from a screenplay he co-wrote with Anne-Louise Trividic, based on stories by Hanif Kureishi (who also wrote a novel of the same title).
 It stars Kerry Fox and Mark Rylance.
 The film is an international co-production between France, the United Kingdom, Germany and Italy, featuring a soundtrack of pop songs from the 1970s and 1980s.
 Intimacy contains an unsimulated fellatio scene by Fox on Rylance.
 A French-dubbed version features voice actors Jean-Hugues Anglade and Nathalie Richard.

 The film has been associated with the New French Extremity.

 Plot

 Jay is a bartender who abandoned his family because his wife lost interest in him and their relationship.
-Now living alone in a decrepit house, he has casual weekly sex with an anonymous woman, whose name he does not know.
-At first, their relationship is purely physical, but he eventually falls in love with her.
+Now living alone in a decrepit house in London, he has intense weekly sex every Wednesday with a woman whose name he does not know.
+At first, their relationship is purely physical, but he develops an emotional attachment to her.

+Jay is frustrated at work when his boss employs a junior barman, Ian, without consulting him, but later takes Ian under his wing.

-Wanting to know more about her, Jay follows her across the streets of London to the grey suburbs where she lives.
+Wanting to know more about the woman, Jay follows her across the streets of London to the grey suburbs where she lives.
 He then follows her to a pub theatre where she is working as an actress in the evenings.
-Jay learns that her name is Claire, and she has a husband and a son.
-Subsequently, it is made clear to Jay that Claire will not leave her family.
-They meet for a final time and have sex with an intimacy that has been missing during the sex sessions of their previous encounters.
+Jay learns that her name is Claire, and she has a husband, Andy, a black cab driver, and a son, Leo.
+Jay befriends Andy and Leo, but Claire remains unaware that they are in contact.

+Jay's deadbeat friend Victor arrives unexpectedly to stay with Jay.
+Jay reluctantly allows him to stay but then throws him out on Wednesday before Claire is due to arrive.
+However, Claire does not come.
+Sometime later, Jay and Ian go to a squat to rescue Victor, as he has apparently fallen into drug abuse.
+Victor accuses Jay of being heartless.
+With Victor's encouragement, Jay has sex with a woman he meets there, but abruptly leaves in the morning.

+Jay confides in Andy about his failed marriage and that he is having an affair with a mystery woman who he sees every Wednesday.
+Andy introduces Jay to Claire after a play, and makes a point of mentioning Jay's affair to her.
+Andy and Claire later argue.
+Andy claims he doesn't care about the affair but that she is a bad actress who will never get anywhere, and that her persisting with it infuriates him.
+She tells him she's not going to leave him.

+Andy visits Jay's bar and obliquely makes it apparent that he knows about the affair.
+The next Wednesday, Claire arrives at Jay's house while Ian and Victor are helping him to clear it.
+She makes it clear to Jay that she will not leave her family, and won't see him anymore.
+They have sex one final time, then Claire leaves without looking back.